-No matter what your net worth is, it’s important to have a basic estate plan in place.
+No matter what your net worth is, it’s important to have an estate plan in place.

 Estate planning is one of the most important steps any person can take to make sure that their final property and health care wishes are honored, and that loved ones are provided for in their absence.